Table of Contents

 Fontvieille

-Fontvieille is a modern district in Monaco, known for its planned urban landscape that contrasts with the more historic areas of the city-state.
-Reclaimed from the sea in the 1970s, the district was designed to improve the use of land in Monaco, creating a neighborhood that blends residential, commercial, and green spaces.
+Fontvieille is a modern district in Monaco, known for its planned urban landscape that contrasts with the more historic areas of the city-state such as Le Rocher and Monte Carlo.
+Reclaimed from the sea in the 1970s, the district blends residential, commercial, and green spaces.

-Fontvieille has a range of shopping centers, offices, and residential buildings, all set against the backdrop of the Mediterranean Sea.
-It also boasts a marina filled with luxury yachts.
+Fontvieille has a large shopping center, offices, and residential buildings, all set against the backdrop of the Mediterranean Sea.
+It also boasts a marina filled with luxury yachts and surrounded by many fine-dining restaurants.
 While the harbor is not as large as Port Hercules, it has a similar appeal.

 Visitors can explore the Princess Grace Rose Garden, a beautiful space dedicated to Monaco's beloved princess.
 It features thousands of rose bushes in a well-kept setting.
 Fontvieille is also home to the Stade Louis II, the stadium where AS Monaco FC plays its home games.